2004–05 Toronto Raptors season

-The 2004–05 NBA season was the Raptors' tenth season in the National Basketball Association.
+The 2004–05 Toronto Raptors season was the Raptors' tenth season in the National Basketball Association.
 A new management team of head coach Sam Mitchell, and General Manager Rob Babcock was hired before the 2004–05 season by the Raptors.
 On December 17, 2004, disgruntled All-Star Vince Carter was traded to the New Jersey Nets for Eric Williams, Aaron Williams, and Alonzo Mourning.
 Mourning would never report to Toronto and he was waived not long after the trade.
 He later signed with the Miami Heat for his second stint.
 Guard Alvin Williams missed the entire season due to right knee inflammation.
 The Raptors finished fourth in the Atlantic Division with a 33–49 record, which was the same record as the previous season.
 Sophomore star Chris Bosh showed improvement averaging 16.8 points and 8.9 rebounds per game.

-This season marked the end of the Vince Carter era and began the Chris Bosh era in Toronto and the Raptors first season without Carter on the roster since the 1997-98 season.
+This season marked the end of the Vince Carter era and began the Chris Bosh era in Toronto and the Raptors' first season without Carter on the roster since the 1997–98 season.
 Carter, now as a Net, returned to Toronto on April 15, 2005.
 He was booed by the Toronto crowd during starting lineups and whenever he touched the ball.
 This tradition continued until 2015, where he has since played for the Phoenix Suns, Orlando Magic, Dallas Mavericks, Memphis Grizzlies, Sacramento Kings, the Atlanta Hawks.